 In reviews, users rave about how easy it is to get up and running with Square for Retail.
 The interface makes managing your store simple, and payment processing is quick and reliable.
 Users also enjoy the in-depth reporting offered by Square for Retail, and that there is a robust amount of documentation in the Square Support Center to assist them with operating their system.

-For those who are familiar with Square POS, there are a few downsides that may make you reticent to commit to Square for Retail.
+For those who are familiar with the Square POS, there are a few downsides that may make you reticent to commit to Square for Retail.

 Given that Square POS is free, it may be difficult for some small business owners to switch to a service that may cost them—depending on the plan you choose.
 Square for Retail offers a Free plan with zero monthly charges.
 The Plus plan is $60 per month per location and the Premium plan starts at $299.
 The processing rates vary for each.
 Although the Square for Retail processing fees are lower than the standard Square fees, you’d have to do a lot of business to begin to see meaningful savings.
 Therefore, some might decide to stick with the low-cost Square POS, especially if they don’t need advanced inventory or reporting features.

 The other big drawback of Square for Retail, relative to Square POS, is that you can only operate Square for Retail on an iPad.
 Square POS can work on Android devices and mobile phones, as well.

 Some of the issues with Square for Retail that customers repeatedly mentioned include annoyance with the higher monthly software fee, an inability to get in touch with customer service, and limitations with the payroll and scheduling functions.

-If you’re looking for a retail POS to compare to Square, here are some recommendations:
+If you’re looking for a retail POS to compare to Square for Retail, here are some recommendations: